merlinz01/redpepper/docs/console.md

 The console is served as a single-page application at the base path of the API server.

 Log in with the credentials configured in `manager.yml`.
+You will have to manually set up your two-factor authentication app with the secret you configured.

 You can send commands and view their results from the console.